kundan7kumar/Algorithm/README.md

-# 100 days Coding Challenge: 5 Question Per day(6th July-Oct 14)
+# 100 days Coding Challenge: 5 Question Per day(7th Aug-Nov 15)
 # Algorithms & Data Structures
-Code written in Python.
+Code written in Python and Java.
 All the code will be updated soon.
 ## Data Structures!
 - Array
 - Linked Lists